filesender/filesender/docs/index.md

 ### Which version should you choose

-Version 2.0 has been released in June 2018 and is the recommended choice.
+Version 2.2 has been released in August 2018 and is the recommended choice.

 Following the 2.0 release there will be subsequent releases in the